kkirstan/Quality-of-Life-vs.-Working-Hours-in-the-U.S./README.md

 **Hypothesis**
 Every dimension of quality of life will be correlated with mean working hours/worker/year, with an r^2  >.5.

+**Question:** How does time spent working affect and interact with other quality of life indicators?.

 ### Work-Life Balance: Average Hours Spent Working (U.S.) ###

 Advantages of Work-Life Balance: